 - Download the OVA file from Delphix's Download site.
 Note, you will need a support login from your sales team or welcome letter.
 Navigate to "Virtual Appliance" and download the appropriate OVA.
 If unsure, use the HWv11 OVA type. - 2.
 Login using the vSphere client to the vSphere server (or vCenter Server) where you want to install the Delphix Engine. - 3.
 In the vSphere Client, click File. - 4.
 Select Deploy OVA Template and then browse to the OVA file.
 Click Next. - 5.
 Select a hostname for the Delphix Engine.
 This hostname will be used in configuring the Delphix Engine network. - 6.
-Select the data center where the Delphix Engine will be located. - 7.
-Select the cluster and the ESX host. - 8.
+Select the data center where the Delphix Engine will be located.

+- 7. Select the cluster and the ESX host. - 8.
 Select one (1) data store for the Delphix OS.
-This datastore can be thin-provisioned and must have 127GB of free space to accommodate the Delphix operating system. - 9.
-The Delphix VM Configuration Storage requires a minimum of 50GB.
-The VMFS volume should have enough available space to hold all ESX configuration and log files associated with the Delphix Engine.
-The Delphix Engine system disk should be stored in a VMDK system drive.
-The VMFS volume must be located on shared storage in order to use vMotion and HA features.

-- 10. Select the virtual network you want to use.
+This datastore can be thin-provisioned and must have enough free space to accommodate the 300GB comprising the Delphix operating system. - 9.
+The Delphix VM Configuration Storage requires a minimum of 10GB.
+The VMFS volume should have enough available space to hold all ESX configuration and log files associated with the Delphix Engine. - The Delphix Engine system disk should be stored in a VMDK system drive.
+The VMFS volume where the .ova is deployed should therefore have at least 300GB of free space prior to deploying the .ova.
+The VMFS volume must be located on shared storage in order to use vMotion and HA features. - 10.
+Select the virtual network you want to use.
 If using multiple physical NICs for link aggregation, you must use vSphere NIC teaming.
 Do not add multiple virtual NICs to the Delphix Engine itself.
 The Delphix Engine should use a single virtual network. - 11.
 Click Finish.
 The installation will begin and the Delphix Engine will be created in the location you specified. - 12.
-Once the Delphix Engine has been created proceed to Setting up the Delphix Engine to configure the system.
+Once the Delphix Engien has been created proceed to Setting up the Delphix Engine to configure the system.